chetanrami/SpringBootCamelGradle/README.md

 	mvn install

 ### Run
-To run the example type

-	mvn spring-boot:run
+Just go to MySpringBootApplication.java and run the main method...

 You can also execute the JAR directly: